lzh-mb-mod/RTSCamera/README.md

     - **New:** Press `Alt` while clicking to target the enemy without interrupting previous movement orders.
 For example, **let your archers focus shooting while holding position**.

+  - **New:** Fix several issues of order position marker in base game.

   - You can select your formations by clicking middle mouse button on soldiers.

 - For more features, you can read `Details` below or press `L` to open mod menu.

 ## How to Install
+Unzip the downloaded zip file.
 Copy `RTSCamera` and `RTSCamera.CommandSystem` folder you downloaded into Bannerlord `Modules` folder.
 Or use Vortex to install it automatically.

 ## Details